kniec/aws-neuropointillist-workshop/content/04-permutationtesting/01-firstpart.md

 There are many different ways of shuffling data within and between grouping-levels (exchangeability blocks; Winkler et al, 2014), and methods of developing appropriate permutations for this.
 In the finger-foot-lips example, I will shuffle observations within-person by shifting the observations by some random amount for each person, per permutation (this maintains the strongly autocorrelated structure of the data).
 I don't shuffle observations at all between different participants, or between different runs, though you might have some reason to do so.

 I say we shuffle observations, but really, what we do in this first step is create a matrix that tells us, for each permutation, how the observations should be ordered.
-It is thus a $P\times N$ matrix where P is the number of permutations (e.g., 1000) and N is the number of rows in the data.
-We have  observations in these data, so our matrix is $1000\times 3660$.
+It is thus a P*N matrix where P is the number of permutations (e.g., 1000) and N is the number of rows in the data.
+We have  observations in these data, so our matrix is 1000 * 3660.
 Since you've already run the target model you can simply load the debug data and use that to create your permutation matrix.
 It's important to be sure that the data set you use to generate permutations is exactly what will be used by the model.
 This means that any rows that would be automatically dropped by, e.g., `nlme`, should be dropped when generating the permutation matrix.
 Here's the code I've used to generate the permutation matrix:

 ```
 #!/usr/bin/env Rscript